BRobDan/budget-project/README.md

 * Most exceptions are handled by printing the stack trace
 * Filtering & Sorting settings are not saved between runs
 * Lack of user authentication
+* FXML files were built with JavaFX API version 23.0.1, while the runtime is version 17.0.9
+   * No current known issues with this version conflict

 ## 🔬 Testing
 For test report, click this link: [Test Report](TEST_REPORT.md).